xxiuminn/chores-scheduler/README.md

 A full PERN stack app designed for families, to schedule and manage household tasks.
 Think of it as a blend of Google Calendar's scheduling combined with Trello's collaborative tools.

-<a href="http://3.0.146.49:5173/login" target="_blank">Live Preview</a>
-Note that the app is deployed via AWS EC2 without any domain.
+Note that the app is deployed via AWS EC2 without any domain: <a href="http://3.0.146.49:5173/login" target="_blank">Live Preview</a>

 ## Technology